awsdocs/aws-marketplace-user-guide-for-buyers/doc_source/organizations-sharing.md

 ## Prerequisites for license sharing<a name="license-sharing-prereqs"></a>

 Before you can share licenses in AWS Marketplace you must set up license sharing for your organization\.
 Complete the following tasks to set up license sharing for your organization:
 + Give AWS Marketplace permission to manage licenses on your behalf so that it can create the associated license grants when you purchase or share your licenses\.
-For more information, see [Service\-linked roles for AWS Marketplace](buyer-using-service-linked-roles.md)\.
+For more information, see [Using roles to share entitlements for AWS Marketplace](buyer-using-service-linked-roles-license-manager.md)\.
 + Set up AWS License Manager for first use\.
 For more information, see [ Getting started with AWS License Manager](https://docs.aws.amazon.com/license-manager/latest/userguide/getting-started.html) in the *AWS License Manager User Guide*\.

 ## Viewing and sharing your licenses<a name="view-share-licenses"></a>